-You’ll retroactively earn 4X points on those two spending categories up until you pass $150,000 in combined bonus category purchases for that calendar year.
+You’ll retroactively earn 4X points on those two spending categories up until you pass $150,000 in combined bonus category purchases for the calendar year.
 Afterward, you’ll earn only 1X points on those purchases.
 Fortunately, all other purchases that don’t qualify for 4X rewards will still earn 1X points.

 You can also redeem your points for statement credits, gift cards or at select merchant checkouts (like Amazon.com and rental cars booked through Amex Travel), though often for a lower value.

 The value of American Express Membership Rewards points depends on how you redeem them.
 Amex’s handy rewards calculator shows you the exact exchange rate toward specific options, but you’ll get the most value from American Express points when redeeming for travel, particularly if you transfer your points to one of American Express’ hotel or airline partners.